kr1zzo-FER/Model-Informed-Path-Planning/README.md

     ├── voz
     │   ├── osm_input.txt       # HTML string from the OpenStreetMa
     │   └── voz.png             # .png file from the OpenStreetMap
+    ├── voz2
+    │   ├── osm_input.txt       # HTML string from the OpenStreetMa
+    │   └── voz2.png             # .png file from the OpenStreetMap
     ├── jadranovo
     │   ├── osm_input.txt       # HTML string from the OpenStreetMap
     │   └── jadranovo.png       # .png file from the OpenStreetMap